MasterAar/almost-self-driving/README.md

 - `EMAIL_SENDER` is the email that notifications are sent from.
 This email needs to be configured with a Google API.
 - `EMAIL_TO` is the email that notifications are sent to.
 This does *not need to be configued for anything.*

-note that linux uses forward slashes like a reasonable human being instead of those retarted backslashes so feel free to add proper filepaths

 If you have any questions, please contact Aaron (MasterAar).
 This is poorly built code, and will probably fail on other machines.

 ## Linux specific rubbish
+note that linux uses forward slashes like a reasonable human being instead of those retarted backslashes so feel free to add proper filepaths

-the chromedriver excecutable is a whiny slank and requires both excecutable permissions and additional libraries
+the chromedriver excecutable is a whiny slank and requires both excecutable permissions and additional libraries run these commands from the root of the project directory, use sudo -s if you have to

 ```
 chmod 775 ./chromedriver/chromedriver